-The NIT International Center was established in 2005, by reorganizing the former International Student Center, for the purpose of fostering talented students who will be able to contribute to the international arena and promoting cooperation among universities as well as collaboration between NIT and public/ private sectors, respectively at international level.
+The Nagoya Institute of Technology International Center was established on April 1st, 2005, for the purpose of fostering talented students who will be able to contribute to international society and promoting global cooperation between universities worldwide.

-The Center consists of two sections: Human Development Section and Partnership Section.
+The Center consists of two sections: Human Development Office and Partnerships Office.

-(1) Human Development Section
+(1) Human Development Office

-This section aims to foster talented students who will be able to make contributions to the international arena in the future.
+This section aims to foster talented students who will be able to make contributions to the international society.
 Its main functions are:

-To provide foreign students with human resource training course

-To enhance the exchange of students between NIT and foreign universities, and

-To establish the alumni association as to develop the human network of NIT foreign ex-students.
+- To provide international students with a wide range of educational activities/programs, such as Japanese language courses and study tours. - To enhance the exchange of students between NIT and foreign universities. - To establish the alumni association as to develop the human network of former NIT international students.

-(2) Partnership Section
+(2) Partnership Office

-This section aims at promoting international cooperation among universities and collaboration among NIT, government and industries.
+This section aims at promoting international cooperation between NIT and universities/research institutions worldwide.
 Its main functions are: